pagekit/docs/developer-basics/source.md

 When the installer has finished, point your browser to the Pagekit URL on your web server and follow the installer.

 When you have a running Pagekit installation, use the Pagekit CLI to fetch translations.
-Without, the interface will appear in English only.
+Without that, the interface will appear in English only.

 ```
 php pagekit translation:fetch